mariajbellido/mariajbellido/README.md

 ### Hi there 👋

-I work with VSC, and online IDEs too.
+- I work with VSC, and online IDEs too.
 These are links to my projects, some of them might be only course exercises. https://stackblitz.com/@mariajbellido https://replit.com/@mariajbellido

+- 🌱 I’m currently learning ...
+  - Angular
+  - React & React Native

 <!--